cardano-foundation/CIPs/CIP-XXXX/README.md

 ```hs
 modularExponentiation :: Integer -> Integer -> Integer -> Integer
 ```
 here the first argument is the base, the second the exponent and the third the modulus.
 As mentioned above, the behavior of this function is that it fails if the modulus is not a positive integer, or if the inverse of the base does not exist for a negative exponent.
-For the lower level implementation, we propose the usage of the `integerPowMod` function in the `GHC-bignum` packages.
+For the lower level implementation, we propose the usage of the `integerPowMod` function in the `ghc-bignum` packages.
 This function has the desired functionality, is optimized, and is easy to integrate in the plutus stack.

 ### Cost model
 The computational impact of modular exponentiation is complexified by it having three arguments.
 That said, observe that the integers used can always be bound by the modulus.
 Preliminary [benchmarks](https://github.com/perturbing/expFast-bench) on the time consumption of this `integerPowMod` function show that it can be costed constant in the size of its first argument (the base) and linear in the other two.